ROBelgium/MSNoise/doc/releasenotes/msnoise-1.6.rst

 Requirements
 ------------

-This version will be the last to be tested on and support Python 2.7.
+This version will be the last to be tested on Python 2.7.
 The EOL (end of life) of 2.7 is 2020, which means it is high time for users to migrate.
 For users having a complete set of tools in Python 2.7 and not keen to move to 3.x soon, the incredible easiness of creating a Python 3.x environment in